 In the past, some agency guidance on marketable permit programs has not been submitted for public comment (see Section I.D.4).
 Even when rules for marketable permit programs have been submitted for public comment, they are sometimes short on details, as the Federal Trade Commission pointed out in critiquing the Federal Aviation Administration's 2008 effort to create an auction for airport landing slots.
-863 Other programs require rigorous public input for their creation.
+Other programs require rigorous public input for their creation.
 A new fish catch share program in New England or the Gulf or Mexico, for examples, requires a two-thirds vote approval on referendum to current permit holders, following public hearings and public comments.
-864

 In terms of monitoring transaction information, too much public transparency risks revealing confidential business information.
-Robbit However, if all information on trading is considered confidential, as with the ozone-depleting substance market, it is difficult for the public to gauge the program's effectiveness.
-Robbit Every marketable permit program must confront this balancing act.
-For example, if water quality trading programs reveal the location of credit-generating projects, it could raise privacy concerns for farmers and other landowners; but without location information, the public may not feel confident that the credits reflect real reductions.
+Rowever, if all information on trading is considered confidential, as with the ozone-depleting substance market, it is difficult for the public to gauge the program's effectiveness.
+Rowever, and the location of credit-generating projects, it could raise privacy concerns for farmers and other landowners; but without location information, the public may not feel confident that the credits reflect real reductions.
 Different programs have resolved this matter differently: the Ohio River Basin trading program withholds project location, while Florida's water quality trading programs disclose the identity of both buyer and seller.

 Ultimately, the public likely does not need real-time data or highly specific information on individual participants to evaluate the overall market's efficiency and effectiveness.
-While regulators need full, real-time access to a range of transaction data to uncover manipulations, 868 and market actors may need regular information to facilitate price discovery, the public's needs are not as great.
-Weekly disclosure of aggregate holdings and transaction data without information on individual actors or trades is likely
+While regulators need full, real-time access to a range of transaction data to uncover manipulations, and market actors may need regular information to facilitate price discovery, the public's needs are not as great.
+Weekly disclosure of aggregate holdings and transaction data without information on individual actors or trades is likely sufficient, supplemented perhaps by more detailed and individualized disclosures of holdings on a one-quarter delay (in line with the SEC's quarterly disclosures of material information).
+For example, the Commodity Futures Trading Commission publishes weekly reports on derivative transactions, enough information to let the public gauge the overall level of trading.
+More transparency could raise the risk of excessive speculation and collusion, and could reveal confidential business information.